Fedotova-Elena/DataProtfolio/README.md

 [link](https://github.com/Fedotova-Elena/ProjectOne)

 This is a SQL project using Big Query for a database system.
-In this project I analysed the rolling 30-day player retention rate for a mobile game company.
-Specific interest of this analysis is player's spending.
+In this project I analysed the 30-day player retention rate for a game company.
+Specific interest of this analysis is there a correlation between player's spending and retention rate.

 ### WEB Analysis for SF.gov

 [link](https://github.com/Fedotova-Elena/DataProtfolio/tree/main/Tableau%20Project)

+Created a dashboard using Tableau to visualize annual data from a SF.gov website.
-In this project I analysed average time spent on web pages in correlation to bounce rate.
+The goal of this project was to explore the correlation between bounce rate and average time spent on each web page.

 ### Beer Consumption Prediction

 [link](https://github.com/Fedotova-Elena/DataProtfolio/tree/main/Beer%20Consumption%20project)

-This is a regression problem: based on information about weather and beer consumption we predict how much beer will be consumed.
+This is a linear regression problem: based on information about weather and beer consumption I predict how much beer will be consumed.
 In this project I analysed how beer consumption dependends from weather condition in São Paulo, Brazil.

 ### Travel Insurance Prediction Project

 [link](https://github.com/Fedotova-Elena/DataProtfolio/tree/main/Capstone%20Project)

-The company’s current travel insurance package does not include coverage for COVID related trip cancellation or medical expenses.
-Offering a new type of insurance could be a major differentiator for clients when they book a trip and a way to stay relevant in the post-pandemic marketplace.
-But before changing the insurance policy the company wants to know which customers would be interested in buying a new insurance package and it's customer demographics.
+I created a customer demographic analysis in Tableau and build a classification model using Python that can predict if the customer will be interested in buying the travel insurance package.

 <h3 align="left">Connect with me:</h3>
 <p align="left">